October 9, 2018

 As a newcomer in 2002, I said, “…alcoholism is easier; just don’t drink.
 But OA is harder because I have to eat…”

 I stayed a newcomer until I realized that alcoholics CAN drink (water and milk and Kool-Aid).
 They can’t drink anything with alcohol.
 Similarly, I have to eat, but what are my alcoholic foods?
 As an overeater, I can eat lettuce and pears and Gazpacho.
 But it is up to me to discover what foods are like alcohol for me.
 After I keep a food and feelings journal, I can find out which foods trigger my cravings and allergies.
 My newcomer story is one of discovering my alcoholic food list.

 So I’m trying to make the blog more like a blog so all the blog posts will be under one heading.
-If you have anything interesting to post let me know through my email Ladye316@aol.com or through this website.
+If you have anything interesting to post let me know by contacting me through the website.

 “The steps in AA are a suggestion.
 For instance if you were going to jump out of an airplane, it is “suggested that you use a parachute.
 But you do what you want.”